ronnieholm/FSharp-onion-architecture-sample/README.md

 FluentValidation, MediatR, Entity Framework, Moq, Respawn, and a migration tool, this sample implements functional alternatives.

+It's an example of imperative shell, functional core.
+Specifically, `Program.fs` and `Infrastructure.fs` make up the shell while `Application.fs` and `Domain.fs` make up the core.

-The sample is an imperative shell, functional core with the following features:
+The application has the following features:

 - REST API adhering to the [Zalando API guidelines](https://opensource.zalando.com/restful-api-guidelines/) with JWTs